kitctf/www/_posts/2014-11-13-getting-started.md

 ### Coding

 While not really a core CTF discipline some good coding skills will definitely proof useful (not only for CTF obviously).
-There are some nice sites to practice out there, like [talentbuddy](http://www.talentbuddy.co/) or [hackerrank](https://www.hackerrank.com/).\\
+There are some nice sites to practice on out there, for example [talentbuddy](http://www.talentbuddy.co/) or [hackerrank](https://www.hackerrank.com/).\\
-Also there are some coding contests to participate in like [Google Code Jam](https://code.google.com/codejam/) or [codeforces](http://codeforces.com/).
+Also, there are some websites organizing regular coding contests like the [Google Code Jam](https://code.google.com/codejam/), [topcoder](https://www.topcoder.com) or [codeforces](http://codeforces.com/).